-Students are responsible to complete the following
+Students are responsible to complete the following:

-- All first-year students must see an adviser each semester; all College of Health and Human Services students are strongly encouraged to see a faculty or academic adviser at least once a year. - Readmit students are responsible for degree requirements in effect at the time of readmission. - Students are responsible for fulfilling all degree requirements. - Students are encouraged to meet with their academic advisers as needed for assistance. - Students must contact the Office of Student Services to schedule an advising appointment.
+- All first-year students must see an adviser each semester; all College of Health and Human Services students are strongly encouraged to see a faculty or academic adviser at least once a year. - Readmit students are responsible for degree requirements in effect at the time of readmission. - Students are responsible for fulfilling all degree requirements. - Students are encouraged to meet with their academic advisers as needed for assistance.